Morningstar was an open commune.

 ego@morningstar

-The delicate realm of being, wrapped in ones skin.
+The delicate realm of being, wrapped

-Your careful to caress the emotions of others.
+Your careful to caress the emotions

 To coax comfort.